Skip to Content

 Don’t overstuff the dryer

 You don’t want to overstuff the dryer.
-You don’t want to understuff it either, to be honest.
-See, if you have too much in the dryer, the dryer will need more time to dry everything than usual.
+But, you don’t want to understuff it either.
+If you have too many items in the dryer, the dryer will need more time to dry everything than usual.
 So you may actually end up needing to run it either longer or a second time to get everything dry.

 While things are drying, they ricochet off each other and that helps the drying process.
-So, if you don’t have enough items in the dryer, they won’t ever get dry (like one shirt in the dryer will basically be the same amount of wet after a full cycle if it’s dried alone).
+So, if you don’t have enough clothes in the dryer, they won’t ever get dry (one shirt in the dryer will basically come out wet if its dried alone).

-If you really only need to try a few items, adding dryer balls with your laundry will help to get things dry.
+If you need to dry just a small load of clothes, adding wool dryer balls with your laundry will help to get things dry.

 Wash your laundry alone

 Don’t try to do all your errands at once.
-Don’t run your wash, your dishwasher, and take a shower all at the same time.
+Don’t wash loads of laundry, run your dishwasher, and take a shower all at the same time.
 That’s too much water for your house to use at once.

 The water pressure will (most likely) be off and your home will work harder trying to get that back up, which (you guessed it) uses more electricity than it would if you just did these things separately.